|

 from 1 March 2015 to 31 December 2017 at University of Queensland (UQ).
 Education: Prof. Zhang obtained his Bachelor's

-to his field, Professor Zhang has published over 396 scholarly articles,
+Neural Networks, and Time Series Analysis.
+A prolific contributor to his field, Professor Zhang has published

-supervised 39 PhD students as the principal supervisor, a notable 10 of whom
+He has supervised 39 PhD students as the principal supervisor, a notable 11

-have ascended to full professorships.
-He has been a sought-after keynote
+of whom have ascended to full professorships.
+He has been a sought-after

-speaker at 37 international conferences.
-His dedication earned him the NSW
+keynote speaker at 38 international conferences.
+His dedication earned him

-Science and Engineering Award (2011) and the Vice-Chancellor's Award for
+the NSW Science and Engineering Award (2011) and the Vice-Chancellor's Award

 2021 IEEE International Conference on Data Mining (ICDM) Outstanding Service